broyeztony/simple-grid/README.md

  - Just clone the repository and browse the directories.
 It's only a couple of files :) git clone https://github.com/broyeztony/simple-grid.git

 - If you want to work on it, first start the Gulp default task where i've set up a watcher so all your changes to the .scss files in the scss/ directory will be automagically compiled to .css files and moved to the css/ directory.
-In a Terminal, type: gulp
+Open a Terminal and type gulp